When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Are Cluster Feedings?

-Just when you think you have a handle on feedings, your baby will throw you a curveball.
-Sometimes babies tend to go longer periods between feedings and then eat many times in a row.
+Just when you think you have a schedule down, your baby might throw you a curveball.
+Sometimes babies go longer periods between feedings and then want to eat constantly for a few hours.
 This is called cluster feeding.
-Cluster feeding usually occurs in the evening and is totally normal.

 Should I Wake My Baby for Feedings?